Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 110–115 kg

-Why Cairns Is the World's Best Skydive Location
+Why Cairns Is One of the World's Most Spectacular Skydive Locations

 Most skydiving happens over farmland.
 Generic.
 Forgettable.
 A green-and-beige patchwork 14,000 feet below.
-Cairns is categorically different.
-Here, you freefall above the Great Barrier Reef — 344,400 square kilometres of turquoise coral reef stretching to the horizon — while the ancient Daintree Rainforest and tropical coastline frame the view behind you.
-No other skydiving destination on Earth combines two UNESCO World Heritage sites in a single jump.
+Cairns is different.
+Here, you freefall above the Great Barrier Reef — 344,400 square kilometres of turquoise coral reef stretching to the horizon — while the ancient Wet Tropics rainforest and tropical coastline frame the view behind you.
+Few skydiving destinations on Earth combine two UNESCO World Heritage sites in a single jump.

 The physics of a tandem skydive are the same everywhere.
-You exit the aircraft, accelerate to 200 km/h in roughly 9–12 seconds, and experience approximately 60 seconds of pure freefall before the parachute deploys.
+You exit the aircraft, accelerate to roughly 200 km/h in 9–12 seconds, and experience approximately 60 seconds of freefall before the parachute deploys.
 What changes dramatically is what fills your vision during those 60 seconds.
-At 14,000 feet above Cairns, you can see the reef's coral formations, the deep-blue edge of the continental shelf, tropical islands, and the green wall of rainforest — simultaneously.
-It's a perspective astronauts describe.
-A view that rewires your understanding of scale.
+At 14,000 feet above Cairns or Innisfail, you can see the reef's coral formations, the deep-blue edge of the continental shelf, tropical islands and the green wall of rainforest — simultaneously.

 Then the parachute opens.
 The roar of wind cuts to silence.
-For the next 5–7 minutes, you drift gently over this extraordinary landscape with your instructor pointing out landmarks — Green Island, the outer reef, Cape Tribulation, the Cairns skyline — as you spiral down toward your landing zone.
-Some packages land on private beaches.
-Some land right in Cairns City.
-All of them are unforgettable.
+For the next 5–7 minutes you drift gently over this landscape with your instructor pointing out landmarks — Green Island, the outer reef, Cape Tribulation, the Cairns skyline or the beaches of the Cassowary Coast — as you spiral down toward your landing zone.
+Some packages land on private beaches at Etty Bay or Kurrimine.
+One lands right in Cairns City.
+All are memorable.

 First time?
-You're in excellent company.
+You're in good company.
 The vast majority of skydivers in Cairns are first-timers — it's one of the most popular bucket-list activities in Australia.
-Instructors are specifically trained for first-time tandem students and handle nervous jumpers dozens of times per week.
-Your fear is completely normal.
-Your instructor has seen it all before and will get you out the door.
+Instructors are specifically trained for first-time tandem students and work with nervous jumpers dozens of times per week.
+Your nerves are completely normal.
+Your instructor has seen it all before.

 Cairns Skydiving Operators Compared — 2026

-Two primary operators offer tandem skydiving in the Cairns region, each with meaningfully different locations, jump sites, and inclusions.
-Here's exactly what you need to know to choose the right one.
+Two primary operators offer tandem skydiving in the Cairns region, each with meaningfully different locations, jump sites and inclusions.
+Here's what you need to know to choose between them.

 Skydive Australia — Cairns